Sindhxxz/neostats_ragchatbot/README.md

 # **Metro Hospitals HR Policy Assistant**

-This repository contains a Streamlit-based **Retrieval-Augmented Generation (RAG)** chatbot designed for the **Metro Group of Hospitals HR Policy** document.
+This repository contains a Streamlit-based Retrieval-Augmented Generation (RAG) chatbot designed for the Metro Group of Hospitals HR Policy document.
-The assistant allows HR staff and employees to converse with an LLM that references the existing **ChromaDB knowledge base** containing HR policies.
+The assistant allows HR staff and employees to converse with an LLM that references an existing ChromaDB knowledge base containing the HR policies.
-Optionally, the chatbot can also call **Tavily Web Search** for up-to-date external information.
+Optionally, the chatbot can also use Tavily Web Search to fetch up-to-date external information.

+The application provides two response modes:

+* Concise: Short, summarized replies

+* Detailed: Expanded, in-depth explanations

+The system is powered by Groq LLaMA models (llama-3.3-70b-versatile).

 ---